rbuskens/spinnaker.github.io/documentation/getting_started.md

           ssh spinnaker

-### Google Cloud Platform Setup
+### GCP Setup

-There are multiple ways to setup a virtual machine on Google Cloud Platform for running Spinnaker.
+There are multiple ways to set up a virtual machine on GCP for running Spinnaker.
 The instructions here do this by using
-<code>gcloud</code>, Google Cloud Platform's command line interface
+<code>gcloud</code>, GCP's command line interface
 tool.

 1. Install <code>gcloud</code>.